ladukeisaiah/D287-Java-Frameworks/READMED287.md

 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+CHANGES:

+-AddInhousePartController.java
+Lines 45-50 were the creation of if statements to produce display errors if the inventory the person was trying to add or update exceeded or was less than the marked minimum and maximum values.

+-AddOutsourcedPartController.java
+Lines 46-51 were the creation of if statements to produce display errors if the inventory the person was trying to add or update exceeded or was less than the marked minimum and maximum values.

+-EnufPartsValidator.java
+Lines 36-37 I updated the if statement within the isValid method to have another if statement that would check if the change/update of the product would take the parts below the minimum number they should have.

+-Part.java
+Lines 111-117 I added two boolean methods to check if the inventory was below the marked MinInv or above the maxInv and then use that in the if statements for Inhouse and Outsourced part additions and updates.

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.